Last Updated: February 28, 2021

 If you are not familiar, the term “lop” refers to ears that drop over instead of stand erect on the rabbit’s head.
-As we mentioned, there are many different breeds of long-eared rabbits, plus many different varieties of the ears themselves.
+As we mentioned, there are many different breeds of long-eared rabbit breeds, plus many different varieties of the ears themselves.

 A lop ear does not necessarily have to touch the floor.
 The ears can be medium length or short.
 The only prerequisite is they flop over most adorably.
 Let’s take a look at these breeds:

 The miniature lop-eared rabbit is a tiny breed in the bunny kingdom.
 They have short, soft fur, and they are very sweet-natured.
 They make excellent pets and require little maintenance.
 With that being said, they can develop some health issues that you should be aware of, so you can spot it if it comes up.

 As the name states, this long-eared bunny was breed in the United States.
 It has a long coat of fur that is not quite as soft as their Angora cousins.
 Typically, their fur looks frazzled, and well…fuzzy.
 This breed has a lot of energy, plus they are very affectionate.
 They do require a good amount of grooming, though.